peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 I'd also recommend checking out Branden Gregg's website - lots of solid content in there: https://www.brendangregg.com/

+In particular the USE method article should be of interest (https://www.brendangregg.com/usemethod.html)

 ![linux observability tools](https://www.brendangregg.com/Perf/linux_observability_tools.png "linux observability tools")